 Often, moving mom to a senior living community is as emotional for you as it is for your loved one.
 However, you don’t have to let worries and fears get in the way.
-Read through these common concerns and refocus on the benefits of giving your parent the support needed.
+Read through these common worries and refocus on the benefits of giving your parent the support needed.

 Any big life change – like moving to an independent or assisted living community – can be hard.
 However, these feelings typically subside quickly.
 While mom or dad has many great memories from his/her old home, he/she will be making new ones in the community.
 Plus, those who live in senior living communities typically feel safer and less isolated because they are getting the support they need.
 If mom or dad is having an especially hard time, talk with other residents or the staff members at the community.
 They may have suggestions to help your parent get connected.

 One of the great advantages of senior living is that you can choose a community that you’re your parent’s lifestyle.
 If you aren’t familiar with what senior living offers, you may have the misconception that mom or dad will have to stick to a rigid schedule or won’t have as much freedom.
 However, senior living communities actually provide many ways for mom to stay active and enjoy hobbies.

 Communities also reduce the risk that mom or dad will feel isolated.
 According to the Health Resources & Services Administration, loneliness among seniors is an epidemic that negatively affects health.
 It’s likely that as mom or dad settles into the new community, you’ll notice it actually increases his/her independence and social connections.